King1020-1/100-Days-of-Code-Python/README.md

 3. Open terminal or command prompt
 4. Navigate to the folder where the file is saved in command prompt or terminal
 5. Use the command python file_name (remember to add .py at end)
+6. If you have any bugs running this please inform me via a Branch and a README file

 ---
 ## Conclusion